AMReX-Combustion/PeleLMeX/README.md

 git clone --recursive --shallow-submodules --single-branch https://github.com/AMReX-Combustion/PeleLMeX.git
 ```

-The `--shallow-submodules` and `--single-branch` commands are recommended for most users as they substantially reduce the size of the download by
+The `--shallow-submodules` and `--single-branch` flags are recommended for most users as they substantially reduce the size of the download by
 skipping extraneous parts of the git history.
+Developers may wish to omit these flags in order download the complete git history of PeleLMeX
+and its submodules, though standard `git` commands may also be used after a shallow clone to optain the skipped portions if needed.

 Alternatively, you can use a separate `git clone` of each of the submodules.
 The default location for *PeleLMeX* dependencies is the `Submodules` folder but you optionally